 |VIEW ON AMAZON →|

 Yes, you read that right.
-I found you a carry-on Samsonite suitcase for less than a $100.
+I found you a carry-on spinner suitcase for less than a $100.
 Even cheaper than the Samsonite Winfield!
 Another expandable spinner worth checking out.

 This 20” suitcase is the perfect size for a carry-on and a great option for anyone who travels frequently for shorter periods of time.
 Depending on your packing skills, you could probably fit up to a week’s worth of clothing into the Centric Spinner.
 It weighs just 7.5lbs, so it is light to carry around and it won’t exceed any weight limits.
 A big bonus (for me at least) is the full zipper divider on the inside, which allows you to fully secure your belongings.

-This suitcase has everything you would expect from Samsonite; spinner wheels, a TSA lock, a telescopic handle and it is an expandable carry on spinner too.
-It is made of polycarbonate, one of my favorites when it comes to hardshell suitcases.
+This suitcase has everything you would expect from Samsonite; spinner wheels, a telescopic handle and it is an expandable carry on spinner too.
+It is made of durable polycarbonate, one of my favorites when it comes to hardshell luggage.
 Polycarbonate is lightweight and durable; its only downside is that it scuffs easily.
 However, the texture of the suitcase is such that marks and scuffs will not be as visible as on a smooth surface.
 Which means it's great for checked luggage.

-Just like the Samsonite, the Helium Aero suitcase is also made of polycarbonate.
+Just like the Samsonite, the Helium Aero suitcase is also made of durable polycarbonate.
 It has a matte finish that certainly makes is look elegant, as well as a texture that will hide most scuffs and scratches.
-The Titanium also features spinner wheels, a TSA lock and an aluminum handle.
+The Titanium also features spinner wheels and an aluminum handle.
 Additionally, it is also equipped with soft touch carry handles, for your ultimate comfort.

-I just love the interior of this particular luggage.
+I just love the interior of the Helium Aero.
 One section can be secured with a zippered divider, which is always a bonus.
-There’s also several pockets inside the suitcase, so you can pack any smaller items in them.
+There’s also several zippered pockets inside the suitcase, so you can pack any smaller items in them.
 Pockets also allow for better organization and also easier access to certain items.
 The bottom compartment has tie-down straps that promise to keep your belongings in place.
 All in all, it is one of the best hardside suitcases you can get, especially for such a low price, and it a great option for checked luggage.

 If you need a complete set of luggage, both check in and carry on, then you will see why this set from Rockland luggage is a hit on Amazon.
 First, it comes in an insane variety of nearly 40 colors, ranging from the subdued to the outlandish.
 So, there is sure to be something for your taste in there.

 Second, it is made from extremely durable and light ABS, which is the material of choice for budget suitcases as it just works.
-Surprisingly, these suitcases from Rockland also come with dual spinner wheels, something you normally only see on higher end brands.
+Surprisingly, this luggage from Rockland also comes with dual spinner wheels, something you normally only see on higher end brands.
 So, you get both a carry on spinner and a check in too!

 But let's not ignore the inside of these cases either.
 They are fully lined, in both sections of the clamshell design.
 You have the standard elastic straps on the open side.
 And a fully zippered top side to keep all your clothes in place.
 There is also a zippered side pocket for all your smaller items too.

-On the outside are also enough handles to keep the handle lovers out there happy - top, side and telescopic.
-And when you sit it on it's side to check in and weigh, it also has bumpers to protect it.
+On the outside are also enough handles to keep anyone happy - note the top, side and telescopic handle.
+And when you sit it on its side to check in and weigh, it also has bumpers to protect it.
 A small thing, but it shows they are paying attention to the design!

 This is another great low budget option for you.
 It is made of ABS plastic, which is actually lighter than polycarbonate.
-However, it is also less durable than polycarbonate, so the Tourister Moonlight might have a shorter lifespan than the previous two suitcases.
+However, it is also less durable than polycarbonate, so the Tourister Moonlight might have a shorter lifespan than the previous two luggage options.
 You will get a 10-year limited warranty with it though, and that is somewhat reassuring.
-In addition to that, this suitcase is available in 3 different designs, two of which are actually very beautiful prints.
+In addition to that, this bag is available in 3 different designs, two of which are actually very beautiful prints.

 A great feature of this American Tourister suitcase is that it is expandable by 1.5 inches.
 This is an excellent addition, especially for those of you that return from trips with more stuff then they originally brought along.
-As for other features, the suitcase has spinner wheels, an extendable wheel handle and several carry handles.
-Unfortunately, it doesn’t have a TSA lock, or any lock for that matter.
+As for other features, the case has spinner wheels, an extendable wheel handle and several carry handles.
+Unfortunately, it doesn’t have any lock at all.

 The Moonlight opens up into 2 sections, and both are lined with nylon.
 The bottom compartment features tie-down straps and a little zippered pocket.
 The top compartment can be closed of with the zipper.
 The divider is largely made of mesh fabric, which allows you to still see your items even when the compartment is fully zippered.

-In this section we will take a look at some of the more expensive, but still only the best hardside luggage.
-We will check out 2 larger suitcases and one carry on; however, keep in mind that all of these are available in different sizes – they just cost different amounts of money.
+In this section we will take a look at some of the more expensive, but still only the best luggage sets.
+We will check out 2 larger suitcases as well as some carry on luggage; however, keep in mind that all of these are available in different sizes – they just cost different amounts of money.

-The DLX Spinner is another of the best hardside suitcases made by Samsonite.
+The DLX Spinner is another of great hardside suitcase made by Samsonite.
 It is made of polycarbonate and framed with Aluminum, making it very impact resistant and durable.
-A big bonus of the DLX Spinner is that it is a zipperless suitcase, and features latch closing.
+A big bonus of the DLX Spinner is that it is a zipperless case, and features latch closing.
 If you, like me, are a fan of zipperless luggage, be sure to check out this review of the best zipperless options for 2018.

-This Samsonite suitcase is equipped with a TSA friendly combination latch lock and double spinner wheels, as you would probably expect.
+This Samsonite luggage is equipped with a TSA friendly combination latch and double spinner wheels, as you would probably expect.
 It also has a retractable handle, as well as a couple of soft touch carry handles.
-Unfortunately, it is not an expandable suitcase, and in terms of packing space, what you see is what you get.
+Unfortunately, it is not an expandable bag, and in terms of packing space, what you see is what you get.

 There are 2 sections inside the DLX Spinner.
 Also, the interior of the suitcase is fully lined with nylon.
 The bottom compartment has tie-down straps, and the top compartment features a divider panel that can be secured with hooks.
 Additionally, there is meshed pocket on the divider panel, in which you can store any smaller items you might want to have quick access to.

-That extra space for souvenirs will come in handy because the Chatelet is not expandable.
-However, it does have a TSA friendly lock, double spinner wheels with a patented braking system and an extendable handle.
+That extra space for souvenirs will come in handy because the Chatelet is not an expandable spinner.
+However, it does have double spinner wheels with a patented braking system and an extendable handle.
 I think that these features, and particularly the breaking system, more than make up for the lack of expansion option.
 Additionally, it also has a unique identification code, so if you lose it, Delsey could be able to reunite you with it (provided that someone finds it and turns it in to them).

-The interior of the hardside suitcase is where things get interesting.
+The interior of the hardside spinner luggage is where things get interesting.
 It is fully lined, and it features two packing areas.
 Both compartments have tie-down straps, as well as full zippered dividers with pockets (a big plus!).

 Additionally, a hanger, two laundry bags and shoe bags are also included in the purchase of the Chatelet.
 With this suitcase, you will not only stand out wherever you go, but you will also get excellent value for money.